erayerdin/firereact/docs/hooks/useSignIn.md

 // state is "loading" until user signs in
 ```

+!!! warning
+    You might need to take extra steps to use 3rd-party authentication systems, e.g. for Apple, you need to comply with their anonymized data requirements.
+Although authentication via Google is mostly okay and require less hassle (as Firebase is a product of Google), you might want to check individual documents of each 3rd-party provider [here][AuthWebDocs].
+Choose the provider of your choice from the left menu.

 [^unauthorized]: You can consider `"authenticated"` state as logically *unauthorized*.
 Your website visitors are not authorized to sign in again if they are already authenticated (signed-in).

 [AuthRefDoc]: https://firebase.google.com/docs/reference/node/firebase.auth.Auth